R3Conclave/conclave-core-sdk/docs/docs/non-cloud-deployment.md

 yourself.
 The [kernel driver is also available on GitHub](https://github.com/intel/linux-sgx-driver).

-A daemon `aesmd` helps to implement SGX remote attestation and machine provisioning.
-This daemon comes as part of the SGX platform services software and is set up during installation.

 A quick summary:

 1. Download and run the driver installer binary (all distros).